EAP and Safe Work Australia: Managing Psychosocial Risks in the Workplace

 Leadership’s Role in Compliance

-Through EAP leadership training, supervisors learn how to handle sensitive mental health concerns, preventing issues from becoming safety or legal risks.
-Leaders who act early through EAP referrals not only demonstrate compliance but also build trust, retention, and morale within their teams.
+Supervisors learn how to handle sensitive mental health issues through EAP leadership training.
+This keeps problems from becoming safety or legal risks.
+Leaders who act quickly on EAP recommendations not only show that they are following the rules, but they also build trust, retention, and morale among their teams.

 “Safety isn’t just about preventing accidents.
 It’s about building an environment where people feel valued, respected, and supported.”